 Determining how much you can afford is the first step in car loan shopping.
 Once you’ve done that, what happens next?
-Listed below are the other things you should do to finally get the financing you want.
+Listed below are the other things you should do to get the financing you want finally.

-Regardless of your credit, you should start shopping for car loans at traditional lenders such as banks and credit unions.
+Regardless of your credit, it would be best if you started shopping for car loans at traditional lenders such as banks and credit unions.
 You should specifically begin your search with the bank or credit union you have a relationship with.
-Banks and credit unions offer competitive rates, with the latter having a reputation of offering the lowest rates available.
+Banks and credit unions offer competitive rates, with the latter having a reputation of providing the lowest rates available.
 You are more likely to get a good deal from these sources if you have an account with them and choose to repay the loan by automatically drafting money from your account.

 Know what the dealers offer